microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform_ubuntu.md

     ![](../img/gcp_ubuntu/08.png)

 * Next, run the ```terraform apply --auto-approve``` command and wait for the plan to finish.
-Upon completion, you will have a GCP Ubuntu VM deployed and connected as a new Azure Arc server inside a new Resource Group.
+Upon completion, you will have a GCP Ubuntu VM deployed and connected as a new Azure Arc enabled server inside a new Resource Group.

 * Open the Azure portal and navigate to the resource group "Arc-GCP-Demo".
 The virtual machine created in GCP will be visible as a resource.